-The Company is party to litigation in the ordinary course of business.
-The Company has estimated and provided accruals for probable losses and related legal fees associated with certain of these actions in the accompanying consolidated financial statements.
-The Company has one project-related claim that was subject to binding arbitration proceedings in the first half of 2004.
-The Company expects a final decision on this matter during the second quarter of 2004.
-With respect to this claim, and as with all such matters, the Company has accruals that reflect its judgment of the outcome.
-Because of this, in management's opinion, uninsured losses resulting from the ultimate resolution of these matters will not have a material adverse effect on the Company's operating results or financial condition.
+The Company has estimated and provided accruals for probable losses and related legal fees associated with certain of its litigation in the accompanying consolidated financial statements.
+In management's opinion, uninsured losses resulting from the ultimate resolution of these matters will not have a material adverse effect on the Company's operating results or financial condition.